automerge/pushpin/WARNINGS.md

 # Your IP address will be shared with any users you encounter.
 Because PushPin is peer-to-peer software, it aggressively connects to other peers with whom you share documents in common, including, for example, identity documents.

-# You cannot unshare documents or block contributions from other users.
+# You cannot unshare documents.
 Once a key is published we do not support rotation or rescinding that key.
 Anyone with that key will be able to follow progress on that document forever.

 # Performance may degrade over time.